 The hotel cost $100,000 (in gold-standard dollars) to build.
 George Pullman named the hotel after his oldest daughter, Florence Pullman.
 The most luxurious suite in the hotel, the Pullman Suite, was designed for the personal use of George Pullman and his family.
 The hotel could also offer first-class accommodations to railroad CEOs who came to Pullman to do business with the firm.
 The hotel opened to guests on November 1, 1881.

-The Historic Pullman Foundation purchased the hotel in 1975 to save it from demolition; the Illinois Historic Preservation Agency took title in 1991.
-The Hotel is open for tours to individuals and groups and is often open for special events.
+The Historic Pullman Foundation purchased the hotel in 1975 to save it from demolition; the Illinois Historic Preservation Agency took the title in 1991.